Genesis is a state-of-the-art TCP/IP stack for the Amiga computer. Combining

 connect and disconnect from your Internet (dialup) connection, without the

-other interfaces being affected.
-You can even launch Genesis on bootup so that
+interfaces being affected.
+You can even launch Genesis on bootup so that a

-a local area network is put online automatically when you start your Amiga.
+area network is put online automatically when you start your Amiga.
+This is

-This is essential for a Siamese system, for example.
-You can then use Genesis
+essential for a Siamese system, for example.
+You can then use Genesis for

-for modem dialup or route your dialup connection via the remote computer.
+dialup or route your dialup connection via the remote computer.
+Multiple

-Multiple interface support is easy to setup and the interfaces are listed
+interface support is easy to setup and the interfaces are listed within the

 * Multiple-user support.
 Full support and API for multiple-users.
 Create more